End of month season generally begins.

-Providing you are 35 or older, to join the Oldtimers you fill in the Application and Release/Waiver forms and send along with the appropriate monies to the address shown on the application.
+Providing you are 35 or older, to join the Oldtimers you fill in the K-W-Oldtimers-Application-and-Waiver-2023-2024 (Fillable) forms and send along with the appropriate monies to the address shown on the application.
 Note – we are not structured to be a ‘learn to play’ league.
 We will work with interested new players to assess on a minimum standard for skating ability and game knowledge, important considerations for player safety and enjoyment of the game for all members.

-For 2018-19 we are actively recruiting and accepting applications for all of our divisions.
-You are welcome to reach out to us via our Contact page or by email directly to Chris Gehan at firstname.lastname@example.org.
+For 2022-23 we are actively recruiting and accepting applications for all of our divisions.
+You are welcome to reach out to us via our Contact page or by email directly to our Executive at email@example.com.

 In certain circumstances you may be allowed to play full-time right away.
 If a division is short on full-time players, you may have the opportunity to play full-time and not have to go into the player pool while waiting for an opening.

-For a Full-Time Player it costs $485 for the season (includes $45 non-refundable registration fee).
-For a Pool Player it costs $45 Registration Fee (non-refundable) and $10 per game played.
-Sweaters cost $80 per pair and socks cost $24 for two pair.
+For a Full-Time Player the 22-23 cost is $485 for the season.
+For a Pool Player the registration fee is $30 and then $12 per game played.
+Sweaters cost $130 per pair and socks cost $28 for two pair.

 The following equipment is mandatory; skates, hockey stick, hockey gloves, elbow pads, shin pads, short hockey pants & socks or full length hockey pants – both with approved protection to be worn, athletic support, helmet (CSA approved only), goalie skates for goalies only, facial protection (CSA approved).
 Please consult with the official rules of the Kitchener-Waterloo Oldtimers’ for a full description of the mandatory and optional equipment to be worn during games.

-If you get hurt and cannot finish playing the rest of the season, you will be refunded an amount based on the number of games your team has left to play, less the $45 registration fee.
+If you get hurt and cannot finish playing the rest of the season, you will be refunded an amount based on the number of games your team has left to play.
 There is a policy and procedure in place to cover all situations.

 A pool player is designated to a specific team for usually a one month interval, so you rotate through all the teams in the division.
 Notice is usually a few days in advance or a few hours.
-You will be called depending on need.
-Sweaters are supplied by the team captain for each game.
+You will be called depending on need, though there is no obligation to say ‘yes’ – play when you can!
+Sweaters for pool players are supplied by the team captain for each game.

-Submit a request for a receipt to our Treasurer, Dennis Kukoraitis, at email@example.com.
+Submit a request for a receipt to our Treasurer, Rick Shanahan, at firstname.lastname@example.org.
 Provide your name and division for reference.
-Dennis will reply providing a receipt in an email attachment.
+Rick will reply providing a receipt in an email attachment.